arXiv/accessibility2024/source/index.md

 ---
 ![Logo for the arXiv forum](../assets/forum-logotype-only.svg){.forum-logotype alt='logo for the arXiv forum' role="presentation"}

-# Welcome to the arXiv Accessibility Forum 2024!
+# Thank you for attending the arXiv Accessibility Forum 2024!

 <div class="lead">
   <div class="content">
-    <p>You are warmly invited to arXiv's second accessibility forum, a free conference for the scientific community focused on making research more accessible.
+    <p>Thank you for attending arXiv's second accessibility forum, a free conference for the scientific community focused on making research more accessible.
 Accessibility means <em>access regardless of disability</em>, and only then can we truly call it open science.</p>
-    <p>The Forum is <strong>free, fully remote, and open to all.</strong> Learn, share, and engage with a diversity researchers and experts from many fields whose work is all converging on more accessible science.</p>
+    <p>The Forum was a huge success, bringing together a diversity researchers and experts from many fields whose work is all converging on more accessible science.</p>
   </div>
   <div class="videos">
-    <div class="shadow"><h2>Watch the 2024 Accessibility Forum welcome videos!</h2>
+    <div class="shadow"><h2>Watch the 2024 Accessibility Forum playlist!</h2>
     <iframe src="https://www.youtube.com/embed/videoseries?si=f32YwVHsF_Y5gGsj&amp;list=PLYgeAMJvRZ6ZRuNQGoekx0FdjXqEG0bzM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>
   </div>
 </div>